 - Ensure safe patient care

 MNA is the only Michigan organization working to address RNs’ top concern: too often, they are forced to take care of too many patients and ordered to work longer hours than are safe.
 There is no law limiting the number of patients a nurse can be assigned and there is no law limiting the hours a nurse can be mandated to work.
 Hospital understaffing creates conditions that are dangerous for patients and nurses alike.
 MNA supports passing laws that set minimum nurse-patient ratios by unit in Michigan hospitals and limit mandatory overtime.
-The safe staffing movement among RNs is growing, and MNA will keep pushing back against a corporate focus on profit patients.
-Find out how you can be involved at: www.MISaferHospitals.org.
+The safe staffing movement among RNs is growing, and MNA will keep pushing back against a corporate focus on profit over patients.
+Learn more about our bipartisan plan at: www.MISaferHospitals.org.

 - Make workplaces safer for nurses

 Nursing is often a physically demanding and dangerous profession.
 Nurses have a high rate of back and other musculoskeletal injuries from lifting and repositioning patients as well as performing other tasks.
 Nurses also face verbal and physical assaults from patients and family members, a rising problem that calls for preventative solutions.
+With the COVID-19 pandemic, nurses are faced with even more dangers.
 Both nurses and employers suffer when a high rate of preventable injuries causes nurses to miss work or leave the profession.
+MNA’s bipartisan legislation would require hospitals and other health care settings to create a workplace violence prevention plan with input from frontline workers; train employees on policies, reporting violence, and using de-escalation and other preventive techniques; and track workplace violence and report injuries to law enforcement.

 - Protect collective bargaining rights